Solentiname Islands: Tourism and economy

-For these very things, the Solentiname Islands have also been the object of ecotourism in recent years, although currently, they are still a somewhat obscure destination.
+For these things, the Solentiname Islands have also been the object of ecotourism in recent years, although currently, they are still a somewhat obscure destination.
 However, there are now three hotels in the islands, two of which are quite new.

 There are also important archaeological sites (including petroglyphs on San Fernando featuring images of parrots, monkeys, and people), the Los Guatuzos Wildlife Refuge, a 400 km2 marsh parallel to the lakeshore, home to both monkeys and alligators, and the Solentiname National Monument, which consists of the islands themselves and the lakeshores around them.

 Solentiname's agricultural products include avocado, cotton, sesame, corn, coffee and cacao.

 Parts of the story "Apocalipsis de Solentiname" by Julio Cortázar are set on the Solentiname Islands.
 The story features Ernesto Cardenal as a character, as well as the community's small art gallery.